WSU-kduncan/3120-cicd-JustinMenker/README-CI.md

 - Configuring Github secrets
 	* To set a github secret you simply need to head over to your github repository via giithub website and click your repository settings -> then click the secrets and variables option on the side bar.
 This will open adrop down menu -> then click the actions option -> From there you will need to click a green button called new repository secret -> you will then be promted for the name of the secret which acts as like a variable name and then to fill in said secret -> Next you will need to fill i nthe information just mentioned as appropriate for what you want your secret to be.
 	* The secrets we are setting for this project are two secrets, one for our dockerhub username and one for our dockerhub password.
 We are doing this so that we can reference that information in our workflows while not having them be exposed to anyone willing to dig for that information since it is a public repo

+- Behavior of Github workflow
+	* What does it do and when.
+This particular workflow we made for this project builds and pushes an image to dockerhub form the current dockerfile in the repo whenever a push is made to the github repo.
+	* The varibles that may need changed would be the secret that reference your dockerhub username and the one that references your dockerhub password, the tag section for that image being pushed, and maybe the runs-on section if perhaps your are not running on the latest verison of ubuntu or are not running this on ubuntu at all.